 Ms. Mullin’s other representations include:

-- serving as one of the principal attorneys in a Northern District of California jury trial, successfully representing a large computer-chip manufacturing equipment company asserting its process and apparatus patents.
-The case settled after trial, with Ms. Mullin’s client receiving more than $70 million in past damages and ongoing royalties
+- serving as one of the principal lawyers in a Northern District of California jury trial, successfully representing a large computer-chip manufacturing equipment company asserting its process and apparatus patents; the case settled after trial, with Ms. Mullin’s client receiving more than $70 million in past damages and ongoing royalties

-- serving as one of the principal attorneys in obtaining a favorable arbitration ruling on the merits and an award of attorneys’ fees and costs on behalf of the plaintiff in LifeScan v.
+- serving as one of the principal lawyers in obtaining a favorable arbitration ruling on the merits and an award of attorney’s fees and costs on behalf of the plaintiff in LifeScan v.
 Diagnostic Solutions, Inc.

 Awards & Accolades

 - recognized as among the top 5 percent of attorneys in Pennsylvania based on a survey of her peers and a blue ribbon panel review

 - honored by being selected and admitted as a fellow in the Litigation Counsel of America, a trial honorary society for litigation and trial counsel across all segments of the bar

 - recognized by Managing Intellectual Property as an "IP Star" and one of the top 250 women in IP

 - recognized by The Best Lawyers in America as a leading practitioner in the area of patent litigation

 - recognized by The Who’s Who Legal 100 2014